 Where to exchange money: If you’re planning to exchange your Philippine pesos to Hong Kong dollars before you leave the country, do so in Sanry’s or Czarina’s.
 You can track the currency exchange using the XE Currency app.
 In Hong Kong, we had the experience of exchanging money in Chungking Mansions.
 Close to the exchange rate published in XE that day.
 Popular money exchange shops in Chungking include: Pacific exchange, Kin Shing Money Exchange, 7 Star, Real Forex & Remittances, and City Foreign Exchange.
 We exchanged US dollars to HK dollars.

 Water and ice: Fresh water is scarce in Hong Kong so they rely on mainland China.
-Although the HK government claims that the tap water is one of the safest to drink, they still advise to boil the water before drinking to dissipate the remaining chlorine from treatment.
+Although the HK government claims that the tap water is one of the safest to drink, they still advise boiling the water before drinking to dissipate the remaining chlorine from treatment.
 Must be also why establishments give hot or almost boiling water if you request for “service” water or tap water.
 Iced drinks are also usually more expensive than hot drinks.

 Bottled water is a pricey commodity so buying in convenience outlets like 7/11 is not that advisable.
 Better buy water in supermarkets such as Parknshop and Wellcome.